ncsa/ncsa_system_documentation/docs/source/common/allocations/by-resource.rst

 There are four ways to request an allocation on Delta, they are listed below in order of prevalence.
 For additional information on Delta allocations, please review the `Delta: Allocations <https://delta.ncsa.illinois.edu/delta-allocations/>`_ page.

-- **ACCESS** - This is how a majority of Delta is allocated.
+- **ACCESS** - A majority of Delta is allocated through the Advanced Cyberinfrastructure Coordination Ecosystem: Support & Services (ACCESS) program.
 To submit an ACCESS Delta allocation request, go to the `ACCESS get your first project <https://allocations.access-ci.org/get-your-first-project>`_ page.

-- **Discretionary** - A portion of the Delta system is also available to Illinois researchers primarily to fill needs not met by the ACCESS program.
+- **Discretionary** - A small portion of the Delta system is discretionarily available to Illinois researchers, primarily to fill needs not met by the ACCESS program.
 Submit a discretionary Delta request through the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/>`_; choose "Start a New Delta - Discretionary Submission". (:ref:`How to submit a new XRAS portal request <xras-new>`.)

 - **NFS NAIRR** - Starting in January 2024, a portion of Delta is available for allocation from the National Science Foundation (NSF) National Artificial Intelligence Research Resource (NAIRR) Pilot program for AI research.
 Refer to the `NAIRR Pilot Program Allocations <https://nairrpilot.org/allocations>`_ page for more information.
-Note, this allocation method is not open continuously.
+Note, this allocation method is *not* open continuously.

 - **Other** - Allocations for Innovative/Exploratory, Diversity, Science Gateways, and Data Science areas are also available.
-Email help@ncsa.illinois.edu for more information on these other allocation opportunities.
+Email help@ncsa.illinois.edu for more information on these other Delta allocation opportunities.

 .. _allocate-granite: